List of commercial failures in video and arcade games: System Shock 2

-System Shock 2 was the 1999 sequel to the 1994 immersive sim System Shock.
+System Shock 2 is the 1999 sequel to the 1994 immersive sim System Shock.
 The original game was made by Looking Glass Studios and published by Origin Systems, a subsidiary of Electronic Arts at the time.
 System Shock was critically praised and had modest sales.
 Irrational Games was formed in 1997 by three former Looking Glass employees, and Looking Glass approached Irrational about co-developing a game like System Shock, and after several iterations, came to the idea of a direct sequel.
 System Shock 2 was similarly met with critical praise at release and was named as Game of the Year by several publications, but did not sell well, with only about 58,000 copies selling within eight months of release.
 For Looking Glass, System Shock 2, similar to Thief: The Dark Project, represent games that they had developed with multi-million dollar budgets that they could not recoup, and due to mounting debt, Looking Glass closed down in May 2000.
 Irrational wanted to continue to develop in the System Shock series, but Electronic Arts, which owned the intellectual property, felt sales of System Shock 2 failed to meet expectations to justify a sequel.
-Instead, Irrational set out to develop a game as a spiritual successor to the gameplay concepts of System Shock but without using the property, resulting in their 2007 title BioShock.
+Instead, Irrational set out to develop a game as a spiritual successor to the gameplay concepts of System Shock but without using the property, resulting in their 2007 hit title BioShock.